DYW

 Circular Tayside aims to help local businesses in the transition towards a circular economy and offers access to Zero Waste Scotland support that includes free workshops, business consultancy and grant funding.
 With the carefully tailored range of support, we can help businesses at every stage, from idea generation, to market analysis and funding for project development.

-Love Dundee Local
+Dundee Loves Local

 Local businesses including shops, pubs, restaurants, bars, and independent drinks merchants play a key role in their communities by safely providing food and drink, gifts, household goods and other products to families who may be self-isolating, fostering community spirit, keeping morale high and supporting local jobs.